 As part of the planning process you will need to consider how to finance your time away from home.

 Tuition fees and other financial support

-- As you will continue to be a registered student at the University of Glasgow and do not pay tuition fees to the university overseas (host university).
-You pay your fees to the University of Glasgow.
+- You will continue to be a registered student at the University of Glasgow and do not pay tuition fees to the host university abroad.
+You pay your fees to the University of Glasgow as usual.

 - You are also entitled to continue to receive any student loans, grants or bursaries that you are eligible for while studying at Glasgow*.